Last Updated on September 11, 2025

 1 tbs each red wine vinegar, Dijon mustard

-Garnish Freshly grated Parmigiano cheese, chopped parsley, and celery leaves
+Garnish with freshly grated Parmigiano cheese, chopped parsley, and celery leaves.

-- Add lentils,, liquid, and one half of the parsley.
-Bring to the boil, lower heat to simmer, and cook, covered for 30 minutes.
+- Add lentils, liquid, and one-half of the parsley.
+Bring to the boil, lower the heat to a simmer, and cook, covered, for 30 minutes.

-- Add pasta and greens to soup.
-Continue to simmer for a few minutes until pasta is barely cooked.
+- Add pasta and greens to the soup.
+Continue to simmer for a few minutes until the pasta is barely cooked.
 It will continue to cook as it steeps in the soup.

 - Remove aromatics and add vinegar and mustard..
 Taste for seasoning.
 Serve piping hot with a gentle sprinkling of garnishes to enhance flavor and appearance.

 ** French green lentils take this soup to another level.
-You can find them in health food stores or gourmet market.
+You can find them in health food stores or gourmet markets.
 They are inexpensive and delectable.

 Center Stage Salads |

 What does salad mean to you?
 Is it something that comes along as a crunchy little side dish to pick on as you wait for the main event?
-Is your salad consciousness limited to things like Caesar, garden or iceberg lettuce and tomatoes?
-If so, please consider how wonderful, nutritionally powerful with low carbs and high vitamin, fiber and mineral content, a thoughtful salad can be.
+Is your salad consciousness limited to things like Caesar, garden, or iceberg lettuce and tomatoes?
+If so, please consider how wonderful, nutritionally powerful, with low carbs and high vitamins, fiber, and mineral content, a thoughtful salad can be.

 Try combining several different colors and textures.
-Add a few toasted nuts and crumble a little fresh soft cheese, such as feta or goat cheese, finish with some slivers of fresh apple of pear.
+Add a few toasted nuts and crumble a little fresh soft cheese, such as feta or goat cheese, and finish with some slivers of fresh apple or pear.

 Beautiful Baked Pears (4 servings) |